ProteinDesignLab/protpardelle-1c/README.md

 ### `motifs`

 Stem of the `.pdb` file containing the motif to scaffold.
-The file should be located under the `{MOTIF_DIR}` given to `eval_samples.sbatch`.
-Set as `null` for unconditional sampling and set to the path to the full structure for partial diffusion.
+For convenience, the `.pdb` can contain extra residues, for example a native scaffold from the PDB.
+The `motif_contigs` will select the motif residues from the larger structure.
+The file should be located under the directory passed to `--motif-dir`.
+Set as `null` for unconditional sampling and set to the stem of the full structure for partial diffusion.

 ### `motif_contigs`

 For partial diffusion, write `partial_diffusion`.
 For motif scaffolding, the contig follows similar syntax as RFdiffusion but we use `;/;` to denote a chain break.
+Note that the motif segments can be shuffled in arbitrary order, e.g. last example.

 #### Example contigs

 - `0-100;A1-21;0-100`: sample 0 to 100 scaffold residues, followed by motif PDB's chain A residues 1 to 21, followed by 0 to 100 scaffold residues.
 - `A1-128;/;120-120`: condition on chain A residues 1 to 128, generate another chain with exactly 120 residues.
 - `A1-79;/;B1-141;/;C1-33;/;70-150`: condition on chains A, B, and C, generate another chain with 70 to 150 residues.
+- `F1-18;/;H1-92;/;20-40;D6-82;10-30;D101-125;20-40;A1-12;10-20`: condition on chains F and H, generate another chain containing residues D101-125 and A1-12 from the same input motif file with the specified flanking scaffold length ranges.

 ### `total_lengths`

-List of list of integers indicating the number of residues per chain, where each sublist is the length range for one chain.
+List of list of integers indicating the number of residues per chain, where each sublist is the length range for each chain, so e.g. three chains require three sublists.
 For binder generation, the total lengths for the target chain(s) should match their number of residues.

 ### `hotspots`

-For multichain / binder generation, a comma-delimited string with format `{chain_id}{residue_index}`.
+For binder generation.
+A comma-delimited string with format `{chain_id}{residue_index}`.

 ### `ssadj`

-For fold-conditioning, the stems of the output files from running the `make_secstruc_adj.py`, script from RFdiffusion.
-Per-residue secondary structure labels and per residue pair block adjacency contact info are encoded as conditioning inputs.
+For fold-conditioning, the stems of the output files from running the `make_secstruc_adj.py`, script from RFdiffusion, e.g. `["1pdb_ss", "1pdb_adj"]`.
+Per-residue secondary structure labels and per residue-pair block adjacency contact info are encoded as conditioning inputs.
 Fold-conditional model weights will be released at a later date.

 # Training